2lambda123/northvolt-component-test/README.md

 # 🌈🖥🕺 Component Test

 ## Todo
-- [ ] Create a React  component based on the Figma design
+- [ ] Create a React Accordian-component based on the Figma design
 - [ ] Clone this repo and create your component, share the link with your recruiter through Jobylon

 ## Requirements